Kramekjvp/Kramekjvp/README.md

  - Como me contatar 📫 -
-Você pode entrar em contato comigo através do e-mail: joaovitorkramek@gmail.com Ou me encontrar no LinkedIn: www.linkedin.com/in/joão-vitor-kramek-56208a2b8
+Você pode entrar em contato comigo através do e-mail: joaovitorkramek@gmail.com Ou me encontrar no Linkedin: www.linkedin.com/in/joão-vitor-kramek-56208a2b8
 <!---
 Kramekjvp/Kramekjvp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.